ros2/launch/launch_testing/README.md

 ## Arguments

-`launch_test` uses the same [syntax as ros2 launch](https://github.com/ros2/launch/pull/123) to pass arguments to tests.
+`launch_test` uses launch arguments for tests too.

 Arguments are declared in the launch description and can be accessed by the test via a `test_args` dictionary that's injected into the tests similar to `proc_info` and `proc_output`.